bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-It's red now.
+It’s red now.
 There are many ways to generate a unique ID.
-We'll use one of the simplest - [uuid](https://github.com/google/uuid).
+To eliminate the red we’ll use the simple method - [uuid](https://github.com/google/uuid).

 ```go
 id := uuid.New().String()
 ```

-That's all!
-Tests pass.
+That’s all!
+We have passed the test.
 We extracted the domain from the current code.
-Of course, it's not the whole business logic we have to refactor, but it's a good starting point.
-You can find the diff of our change in this [pull request](https://github.com/bkielbasa/gotodo/pull/2).
+Of course, it’s not the whole business logic we have to refactor, but it’s a good starting point.
+You can find the difference of our change in this [pull request](https://github.com/bkielbasa/chamgotodo/pull/2).

-If you have any questions or suggestions about this part, there's a comments section below.
+If you have any questions or suggestions about this part, there’s a comments section below.
 See you soon!

+PS.
+If you want know more about Domain-Driven Desing, I can suggest [this book by Eric Evans](https://amzn.to/39kKiJs). (#ad).